 Like the relationship between the bounty hunter and the sheriff’s office, companies use bug bounty programs to supplement the company’s cybersecurity testing.
-Often, security companies do not have a large enough team to combat all the possible security vulnerabilities, much like how the sheriff employs outside help to capture outlaws that are likely to break the law – over and over again – to prevent further abuse.
+Often, security companies do not have a large enough team to combat all the possible security vulnerabilities, much like how the sheriff employs outside help to capture outlaws that are likely to break the law to prevent further abuse.

-Bounty hunters can be considered the predecessors to current ethical hackers, both of which use their – one would consider nefarious – skills for good.
+Bounty hunters can be considered the predecessors to current ethical hackers, both of which use their skills for good.
 Similar to Wild West bounty hunters, today’s ethical hackers work for not only monetary compensation, but recognition as well.
 Instead of word of mouth, hacker leaderboards tell the world of their progress.
-The programs encourage a healthy level of competition – many ethical hackers will attempt to exploit the same vulnerabilities, but only a few will succeed.
+The programs encourage a healthy level of competition–many ethical hackers will attempt to exploit the same vulnerabilities, but only a few will succeed.

 How Do Bug Bounty Programs Work?